-\textit{Distance Loss and Regularization:} We \SC{use} the \SC{mean squared error (MSE)} as the consistency loss $\distloss = \left|\left| \nu - \bar{\nu} \right|\right|_{2} ^{2}$ in Eq. \eqref{eq:adv_loss}.
-This ensures that the adversarial scene's latent representation does not deviate too far from that of the original. \SC{Since the full pipeline in Fig. \ref{fig:expr_arch} is differentiable, we can easily train the adversary by computing the gradient of the loss $L$ with respect to the adversary's parameters $\advparam$ using automatic differentiation libraries.
-Finally, as shown in the experiments, the consistency loss weight $\kappa$ can be flexibly set by the user based on how adversarial they want synthetic examples to be.}
+\textit{Distance Loss and Regularization:} We \SC{use} the \SC{$L_2$-norm} as the consistency loss $\distloss = \left|\left| \nu - \bar{\nu} \right|\right|_{2} ^{2}$ in Eq. \eqref{eq:adv_loss}.
+As shown in the experiments, the consistency loss weight $\kappa$ can be flexibly set by the user based on how adversarial they want synthetic examples to be.

-\textit{Variational Autoencoder (VAE):} We use a VAE \cite{kingma2014autoencoding} as the differentiable rendering module $\render$ \SC{from Section \ref{sec:diff_rendr_module}}. \SC{VAEs} have gained significant popularity because of their \SC{more stable training procedures compared to Generative Adversarial Networks (GANs)}.
-It is important to note that we only use the VAE \textit{Decoder} as the differentiable rendering module, which takes parameters $\nu$ as input and outputs the image $s$ of the scene.
-We keep the \textit{Decoder} frozen after training it initially on the \SC{whole training} dataset.
+\textit{Variational Autoencoder (VAE):} We use a VAE \cite{kingma2014autoencoding} as the differentiable renderer $\render$ \SC{from Sec. \ref{sec:diff_rendr_module}}, because of their stable training procedures compared to GANs.
+Notably, we only use the VAE \textit{Decoder} as the rendering module, which takes parameters $\nu$ as input and outputs the image $s$ of the scene.
+We keep the \textit{Decoder} frozen after training it on the training datasets.

-\textit{Differentiable Model Predictive Control (MPC):} In both the tasks, we will formulate the \texttaskcost \space $\taskcost(w_F)$ \SC{for an} MPC problem with quadratic costs and linear constraints, as shown in Eq. \ref{eq:track_mpc}.
-The planning module provides the MPC controller with \SC{a} waypoint vector $w_F$ for $F$ future timesteps to track.
-The robot's state at discrete time $t$ is denoted by $\mpcstate_t \in \mathbb{R}^{4 \times 1}$, defined as $\mpcstate_t = \{l_x, l_y, v, \theta \}$ for both experiments.
-Here, $l_x$ and $l_y$ are the robot's $x,y$ location in meters, $v$ is the speed in meters/sec, and $\theta$ is the robot's heading angle in radians.
-The robot's control input at time $t$ is defined as $\mpccontrol_t = \{a, \gamma \}$, where $a$ is \SC{the} robot's acceleration in $m/s^2$ and $\gamma$ is \SC{the} robot's steering input in radians/sec.